 - Tactical Response Teams

-In addition, candidates for State Trooper jobs in Florida must meet as least one of the following qualifications: one year of law enforcement experience; two years of active military service; two years of experience in a public contact role; or at least 30 semester hours at an accredited college or university.
+Further, all candidates must meet at least ONE of the following qualifications: one year of law enforcement experience; two years of active military service; two years of experience in a public contact role; or at least 30 semester hours at an accredited college or university.